 - Other related duties, as needed.

-- Strong management skills, both strategic and operational
+- Strong management, strategic, and operational skills.

 To apply, please submit a cover letter highlighting your interest and a detailed resume to firstname.lastname@example.org.